containerbuildsystem/atomic-reactor/README.md

  * push image to registry when it's built
  * build inside a docker container (so your builds are separated between each other)
- * git as a source to your dockerfile (you may specify commit/branch and path to Dockerfile within a git repo)
+ * git as a source to your dockerfile (you may specify commit/branch and path to Dockerfile within the git repo)
  * collect build logs
  * integration with [koji](http://koji.fedoraproject.org/koji/) build system
  * integration with [fedora packaging system](http://fedoraproject.org/wiki/Package_maintenance_guide)